Japandi, a trendy design style from Japan and Scandinavia

 Stella Mailoa

-These two countries have their own concepts that are applied to the interior designIts.
-Scandinavia has a concept of Hygge (read: huga) that emphasizes comfort in design.
-Meanwhile, Japan carries the concept of Wabi-Sabi that reveals the beauty in imperfection.
-Imperfect doesn't mean messy!
+These two countries have their own concepts which are applied to their respective design interiornya.
+Scandinavia has a concept Hygge (read: juga) which prioritizes comfort in design.
+Meanwhile, Japan carries the concept of Wabi-sabi which reveals beauty in imperfection.
+Imperfect doesn't mean messy, okay?

-1. Neutral and shaded color scheme
+1. Neutral and calm color scheme

 2. Simple design lines

-3. Natural and eco-friendly materials
+3. Natural and environmentally friendly materials

-4. Not using too many room dividers
+4. Don't use too many room dividers

 Tips for Designing a Japandi Style Room